tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

 - dangers of regression on unmatched samples and assumptions underlying regression adjustment in non experimental studies
 - definition and intuition behind propensity scores

+benefit of randomized experiments:
+- yield treated and control groups that are balanced: have similar covariate distributions
+- technically, the treatment assignment is unconfounded (depends only on observed covariates, not unobserved variables). in other words, there are no unmeasured confounders

 non-experimental studies
+- just obserbed waht "treatment" people do or don't get+
 - main problem:
   - people in treatment and control groups likely systematically different in both observed and unobserved ways
     - treated and control individuals very different on lots of things (confounding)